3tbk/3tbk/_pages/home.md

 ### Welcome!

-Welcome to Dr. Tran's page.
+Welcome to Dr. Tran's page. <br/>
+During the operating conditions, the structural components (i.e., flange joint) can fail, leading to the complete failure of the structure.
+Therefore, it is necessary to understand the performance of these components in practical design. <br/>
 My works aim on the development and enhancement of structural designs to improve their durability and performance against natural hazards.

 <div class="container">